rackerlabs/docs-aws/docs/user-management-and-perms/index.rst

   when federating to the AWS Console or retrieving AWS temporary API credentials.
 You can manage this permission for any AWS managed or custom IAM policy available on the AWS account and configure it for each AWS account.

+For AWS accounts with users groups and identity federation enabled: non-federated user group members will not inherit **Product Access** or **AWS Console and APIs permissions** from a user group.

 Rackspace permission types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^